LinneaToth/knytkalas/README.md

 - Send and track invites with RSVP status (accepted / declined / pending)
 - Track food/drink contributions per invite, including allergen info

-## Takeaways from the process, fresh from my project journal

-- Mongoose SchemaTypes are not TypeScript types but values (e.g. String, Number, Types.ObjectId)
-- Mongoose provides the full created object, including \_id, immediately after creation!
-- Subdocuments get their own \_id automatically 🥳
-- Mongoose can infer its own TypeScript types from a schema (InferSchemaType)
-- Regex .test() as a custom Mongoose validator
-- TypeScript structural typing: A function only checks that required typed fields exist.
-Extra fields on the passed object are fine
-- Layered architecture: Hands-on understanding of the server → app → routes → controllers → services → models chain

 ## Data Model

 Three MongoDB collections, using a mix of embedded documents and references.
 Below are some highlights for each, but I'd recommend that you check out my shemas (@ /src/models) if you are curious!